 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 Other dosing schedules are sometimes used.
 It is very important to keep doctor appointments so that this medication may be used according to recommended schedules.
 Add all vaccines you receive to your immunization record.

-This vaccine is stored in the refrigerator until it is used.
+This vaccine is stored in the refrigerator and protected from light until it is used.
 It should be kept out of the reach of children, and it must not be allowed to freeze or it will have to be discarded.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.